Minnesota Vikings vs. Dallas Cowboys NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- The two teams combine to average 58.7 points per game, 7.2 more than the over/under in this contest.
+- The two teams combine to score 58.7 points per game, 9.7 more than the over/under in this contest.

-- This contest's over/under is 4.4 points above the 47.1 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 47.1 points per game, 1.9 fewer than this contest's over/under.

-- Vikings games have an average total of 49.8 points this season, 1.7 fewer than Sunday's over/under.
+- Vikings games this season feature an average total of 49.8 points, a number 0.8 points higher than Sunday's over/under.

-- The 52.3 PPG average total in Cowboys games this season is 0.8 points more than this game's over/under.
+- In 2020, games involving the Cowboys have averaged a total of 52.3 points, 3.3 more than the set total in this contest.

 Vikings stats and trends

-- In Minnesota's six games this year, it has three wins against the spread.

-- This season, the Vikings are winless ATS when entering a game as a favorite of 3 points or more.
+- The Vikings have yet to cover the spread this season when favored by 4 points or more.

-- Minnesota's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Minnesota's games this year have hit the over on three of six set point totals (50%).

-- The Vikings rack up 24.5 points per game, comparable to the 24.3 per outing the Cowboys give up.

-- When Minnesota records more than 24.3 points, it is 3-0 against the spread and 2-1 overall.
+- Minnesota is 3-0 against the spread and 2-1 overall in games when it records more than 24.3 points.

-- When Minnesota amasses over 381.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Minnesota picks up over 381.2 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Vikings have five giveaways this season, while the Cowboys have 14 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Cowboys.